Hi Tarot Loves, it’s Ethony and today I’m answering a question from a lovely Tarot Student at the Tarot Readers Academy.

 Remember what I said about giving your client choice and power?
 Hope is also powerful.
 Not false hope.
 Leave things on a positive note.
 Wrap up the whole reading in a positive way.

-This is another reason I love closing out my Tarot Readings with an Oracle card draw because it helps ground and focus the reading at the end.
+This is another reason I love closing out my Tarot Readings with an Oracle card draw because it helps ground and focuses the reading at the end.

-If all else fails there is always, wine, hard liquor, chocolate and retail therapy.
-Use these remedies wisely my friends.
+If all else fails there’s always, wine, hard liquor, chocolate, and retail therapy.
+Use these remedies wisely, my friends.

 These are my tips for you all, I would love to hear what you do when things turn to poo in your readings.
 Have I missed anything?
 What has your experiences been with this?
 Let me know!